dantaeyoung/metatool-attentional-mediums-fa24/www/README.md

 - Click to Go Live from the status bar to turn the webserver on/off.
 - ![screenshot of go live](https://github.com/ritwickdey/vscode-live-server/raw/HEAD/images/Screenshot/vscode-live-server-statusbar-3.jpg)
 - By default, the server should be at [https://127.0.0.1:5500/].

+## Challenges

+- Each web page is meant to be a brief crash course / tutorial.
+Some of them contain challenges or deliberately broken elements.
+Please open each one and complete it!